axismaps/axis-jekyll/_guides/map-interaction.md

 1. Map navigation: changing _where_ the map is focused
 2. Data manipulation: changing _what_ the map and supporting elements are showing
+3. Search and filter: "navigating" data to refine it or find specific things
-3. Information retrieval: getting _more information_ than what the map shows
+4. Information retrieval: getting _more information_ than what the map shows

-### Panning and zooming
+### Map navigation

 While there are a variety of ways to pan and zoom a map, a handful are the most common and well understood.
 In our experience it's best to stick with some or all of these, and think extra hard about relying on unconventional methods, which can confuse people.
 Most web mapping libraries, such as Leaflet, support these as core functionality.